openstack/kolla/doc/deployment-philosophy.rst

-Rather than deal with the customization madness of templating configuration options in Kolla's Ansible playbooks, Kolla eliminates all the inefficiencies of existing deployment tools through a tidy simple design.
+Rather than deal with the customization madness of templating configuration options in Kolla's Ansible playbooks, Kolla eliminates all the inefficiencies of existing deployment tools through a simple, tidy design: custom configuration sections.

 During deployment of an OpenStack service, a basic set of default configuration options are merged with and overridden by custom ini configuration sections.
 Kolla deployment customization is that simple!
-This does create a situation in which the Operator references the upstream documentation if a customization is desired in the OpenStack deployment.
+This does create a situation in which the Operator must reference the upstream documentation if a customization is desired in the OpenStack deployment.
 Fortunately the configuration options documentation is extremely mature and well-formulated.

 As an example, consider running Kolla in a virtual machine.
 In order to launch virtual machines from Nova in a virtual environment, it is necessary